python-websockets/websockets/docs/howto/quickstart.rst

     :language: python
     :linenos:

-:func:`~server.serve` executes the connection handler coroutine ``hello()`` once for each WebSocket connection.
+:func:`~asyncio.server.serve` executes the connection handler coroutine ``hello()`` once for each WebSocket connection.
 It closes the WebSocket connection when the handler returns.

 Here's a corresponding WebSocket client.